rafalwlodarek/sts-web-tokens/README.md

 # sts-web-tokens
 Design tokens for web platform<br>
 #### Default states and variants
-`default` names are ommited in the naming structure to keep the token names short and readable. <br><br>
+`default` states and variants are ommited in the naming structure to keep the token names short and readable. <br><br>
 **Example** <br>
 `$button-header-primary-background` *(default state is implicit here and not added to the token name)*<br>
 `$button-header-primary-background-hover`